Liliannatt/Liliannatt/README.md

       🧠 Speech recognition

-      🛠️ Augmented Reality and Virtual Reality interactive programming
+      🛠️ Reinforcement learning

       💻 Artificial Intelligence

-📚 Currently learning about deep learning and computer vision to better understand the capabilities of machine learning models.
+📚 Currently learning more about reinforcement learning to develop robot navigation algorithms.

-🚀 Future goal: To develop multimodal interactive robot programming and create a robot to help people live happier and healthier lives.
+🚀 Future goal: To develop a multimodal interactive and useful robot to help people live happier and healthier lives.

 🔗 Let's connect, collaborate, and build something meaningful together!